Tayer007/Foreground-Flare/README.md

 For any issues or questions, please open an issue in the project repository or contact the developer.

+## Copyright and License

+Copyright (C) 2025 Your Name

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Contact

 [Contact me!](https://fourat.pythonanywhere.com/contact.html)